Ignacio Lores: Return to Palermo and Serie B loans

-He returned to Palermo for the 2013–14 season, and played his first game of the season on 11 August 2013 on the occasion of the match in the second round of the Italian Cup won 2–1 on Cremonese.
+He returned to Palermo for the 2013–14 season and played his first game on 11 August 2013, in the second round of the Italian Cup, which he won 2–1 against Cremonese.

-However, in the January 2014 he moved on loan to Serie B side Bari, making eight appearances in total.
-On 12 September 2014, he was sent out on loan to another Serie B club, Vicenza, for the full 2014–15 season.
+However, in January 2014, he moved on loan to Serie B side Bari, making eight appearances in total.
+On 12 September 2014, he was loaned out to another Serie B club, Vicenza, for the full 2014–15 season.

 He then signed for Pisa, winning a promotion to Serie B from Lega Pro under coach Gennaro Ivan Gattuso.
-He left Pisa after two seasons to join another Serie B club, Ascoli, in July 2017.
+In July 2017, he left Pisa after two seasons to join another Serie B club, Ascoli.

 Peñarol

 In July 2018, he returned to Uruguay, signing with Peñarol.

 Nacional

 After playing the Torneo Apertura with Montevideo Wanderers F.C., he signed with Club Nacional de Football until the end of the season 2020-2021.